-- A sponsor's mark may be displayed but only on signage or printed programs for the activity or event and they must be accompanied with a sponsorship statement such as: "Company ABC is a proud sponsor of Welcome Week," or "Thank you sponsors" with a list of the sponsors in text or equal display of their marks who have supported the activity or event.
-Sponsor logos may not be displayed on umn.edu or other University digital channels.
-Recognition of sponsors in these channels should be done in text.
+- A sponsor's mark may be displayed but only on signage, printed programs or the umn/edu webpage or digital channel that is for the activity or event they are sponsoring.
+Sponsor logos must be accompanied with a sponsorship statement such as: "Company ABC is a proud sponsor of Welcome Week," or "Thank you sponsors" with a list of the sponsors in text or equal display of their marks who have supported the activity or event.

 Often sponsors ask to post UMN trademarks in their communications to proudly state their support for the University unit they are sponsoring.
 A sponsorship agreement is required.
 If use of University trademarks is documented in the sponsorship agreement, the sponsor would be allowed to use the University trademarks but will need to comply with the following standards:

 - Sponsors may promote their sponsorships through their own communications and advertisements, point-of-sale signage, other print materials, premium giveaways.

 - In no way should any sponsor communication imply that the University endorses the sponsor or its products or give the impression that the communication is coming from the University of Minnesota.
 As such, the use of University marks should be secondary and smaller in size to the display of the sponsor marks.

 - The use of University trademarks by sponsors is limited to indicating their support/proud sponsorship of the University unit they are sponsoring.
 University trademarks should not be combined with a sponsor’s brand/mark or for sponsor use to imply any other relationship that isn’t captured by a formal agreement.